karrot-dev/karrot-frontend/src/lib/composableData/DESIGN.md

-# compostable data design document
+# composable data design document

 This is a more abstract document to reflect on the design goals of the library.
 The [README](README.md) has the more walkthrough kind of approach for an actual user.